alaurrs/derivatives-analytics-engine/README.md

 ## 📄 License

-This project is licensed under MIT.
+This project is licensed under [to be defined].